onzfonz/comp227/src/content/5/en/part5d.md

 })
 ```

-<i>Optional bonus exercise</i>: Check that the notification shown with unsuccessful login is displayed red.
+**Optional bonus exercise**: Check that the notification shown with unsuccessful login is displayed red.

 #### 5.19: bloglist end to end testing, step3